-Border Attacks on Our Home
+Borders on Our Home

 Three young women are walking home late at night.
 The first says “We should split up so that if someone attacks us, one of us is free to get help.”
 The second says “We should stay together so that if someone attacks us, we can fight him off better.”
 The third girl says “If I knew you two were planning on getting attacked, I would’ve never agreed to walk home with you!”
 Is it a joke?
-Is it also a reality that many people have to plan on the possibility of getting attacked?
-It is the reality for most women.
-So too most immigrants and asylees.
-How is it we live in a world in which people are, with ample reason, afraid of being attacked when all they’re wanting to do is find their way home?
-Our world is a match to the one in the Sunday readings in which disciples were attacked by “the leading men of the city, (who) stirred up a persecution against” them, yet all the people were wanting to do was find their way home – a home of communion with all people.
+Is it also a reality that too many people have to plan on getting attacked?
+It is the reality for most women, most immigrants and asylees.
+It is the reality for the disciples in today’s reading, who were attacked by “the leading men of the city, (who) stirred up a persecution against” them.
+But all any of them are wanting to is find their way home.

 Prayer: Spirit of Freedom, help us to create a home of communion among all people.